reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 | `./commands/services/get` | `c8y myext services get` |
 | `./commands/list` | `c8y myext list` |

-The commands themselves can be written in any script-based language, e.g. `bash`, `python`, `ruby`.
-However they should include a [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) so that the correct shell interpreter can be called by the operating system.
+The commands themselves can be written in any script-based language, e.g. `bash`, `python`, `ruby` etc., however they should include a [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) so that the correct shell interpreter can be called by the operating system.

 Below is a simple example of a bash-based script.